soarlab/maline/README.md

 # Introduction

 **maline** is an Android malware detection framework.
-If you are an Org-mode user, you might want to read the [executable version](http://orgmode.org/worg/org-contrib/babel/intro.html) of this readme (the
-README.org file in the root).
+It is a free software framework licensed under the terms of the GNU Affero General Public License, version 3 or (at your option) any later version.
+If you are an Org-mode user, you might want to read the [executable version](http://orgmode.org/worg/org-contrib/babel/intro.html) of this readme (the README.org file in the root).

 # Installation